-The law establishes 15 as the minimum age for work and 16 as the minimum age for hazardous work, and it mandates acceptable working conditions for children.
+The law establishes 15 as the minimum age for work and 17 as the minimum age for hazardous work, and it defines and mandates acceptable working conditions for children.
+The minimum age for hazardous work is not consistent with international standards because it does not prohibit children age 17 from engaging in hazardous work.
+The types of hazardous work prohibited for children also do not include brickmaking, a sector in which there is evidence that work involves carrying heavy loads and being exposed to hazardous substances.
 Employers must maintain separate records of laborers between the ages of 14 and 17.
 The law prohibits employment of children in factories, mines, and 60 other categories of hazardous work and limits children between the ages of 16 and 17 to a 36-hour workweek (six hours a day between 6 a.m. and 6 p.m., six days a week).
+The law also establishes penalties for those who unlawfully employ children which are sufficient to deter violations.